madhavijaival/Chaos_in_cloud/README.md

 ## Installation of the `Hey` tool on Ubuntu
-HTTP load generator, ApacheBench (ab) replacement. hey is a tiny program that sends some load to a web application.
+HTTP load generator, ApacheBench (ab) replacement. hey is a tiny program that sends some load to a web application.<br/>
 Commands to install Hey:

 ```